 Track Your Points With AwardWallet

-Even though Chase points do not expire as long as you keep your credit card account open, you should still track your points and miles with AwardWallet.
+Even though Chase points do not expire as long as you keep your credit card account open.
+You should still track your points and miles with AwardWallet.
 The AwardWallet app makes planning a breeze since you can quickly get a big-picture overview of how many points and miles you have without the hassle of logging into each account one by one.

 If you haven't already, add Chase Ultimate Rewards to your AwardWallet account to stay on top of your rewards.